CacheToolsUtils Reference

 cache = ctu.RedisCache(rd_base, ttl=60)

 Redis stores arbitrary bytes.
 Key and values can be up to 512 MiB.
 Keeping keys under 1 KiB seems reasonable.
+Option raw allows to skip the serialization step, if you know that keys and values are scalars.

 PrefixedRedisCache